 Figure 2: Illustration of edges connected to hubs (defined in this setting to be nodes with node degree larger than 50) in the similarity graph for Scenario 1 (left) and Scenario 2 (right).
-Hubs from Samples 1 and 2 are represented by points along the circle perimeter.
+Hubs from Samples 1 and 2 are represented by red and blue points, respectively, along the circle perimeter.
 The size of the point corresponds to the node degree.
-Edges connecting observations belonging to the same sample are shown.
+Edges connecting observations from Sample 1 are in red and from Sample 2 are in blue.